 If you’re downloading something from Google Drive, then it’s not a torrent.
 It’s just a download.
 The file might have originally been downloaded through BitTorrent and then uploaded to Google Drive where others can download it.

-Semantics aside, if the content of the file is protected by copyright, then yes, it is illegal to download pirated files from Google Drive.
+Semantics aside, if the file’s content is protected by copyright, it is illegal to download pirated files from Google Drive.

 Can I just download a torrent from a public place?